monkberry/monkberry.github.io/docs/getting-started.md

 Let's start with creating a simple todo app.

-> First, you need to install Monkberry `npm install monkberry --save` and then integrate into your build system.
+> First, you need to install Monkberry `npm install monkberry --save` and then integrate it into your build system.
 Monkberry supports webpack, browserify and can be used as cli tool.
 Read more on [installation](installation.md) page.

-Create file `template.monk` with next code:
+Create file `template.monk` with the following code:

 ```twig
 <div>